kevinfarrugia/react-recipes/recipes/property-pattern.md

 }
 ```

-This solution, while straightforward, comes with the drawback that every time the parent re-renders, the children always get _different functions_ as their `onClick` callback.
-In turn, this will cause unnecessary DOM operations (React needs to constantly remove the old callbacks and add in the new ones).
+This solution, while straightforward, has the drawback that every time the parent renders, the children always get _different functions_ as their `onClick` callback.
+In turn, this will cause useless DOM operations, as React needs to constantly remove the old callbacks and add in the new ones.

-Depending on your app's complexity, this may or may not matter.
-And in the case of simple DOM elements, there isn't much of an alternative to this method.
+This may not matter if you're building something small.
+And in the case of simple DOM elements, there isn't much of an alternative to this technique.

 But for custom components that you write yourself, using callbacks this way comes with [drawbacks of its own](./purecomponent-caveats.md).

 ## The approach

-To address the drawbacks of the `bind` method, I like to use what I call the `property` pattern.
+To address the drawbacks of the `bind` technique, I like to use what I call the `property` pattern.

 > Make your components accept an optional `property` prop that gets passed back with all callbacks originating from the component.